 One of the biggest myths we encounter regularly is the idea that Pitocin and horror stories go hand-in-hand.
 If you mention induction, someone is quick to jump in and tell you their awful experience!
 However, as doulas, we see a fair number of inductions, most often with Pitocin, and we are here to tell you: it doesn’t always have to be awful!

 One of our former clients, Jessica, is on the blog today to share her positive induction story!
 Also, if you are facing an induction, here are some questions to ask to help you feel more prepared and confident.
+To learn more about induction, check out our Questions to Ask Before an Induction post.

 First of all, tell me a little bit about you and your family, and what you do these days?